 Let’s start with the podcast of Lisa Gill, called Leadermorphosis, not in the last place because she interviewed me for an episode as well.
 Leadermorphosis is a podcast exploring the emerging world of self-management and progressive organizations.
 Each episode features a guest thought leader or practitioner offering a unique perspective on new and innovative ways of working.

-This episode, where Lisa is interviewing Gary Hamel is one of my favorites.
+This episode, where Lisa is interviewing Gary Hamel is one of my favourites.
 Gary Hamel is one of the world’s leading business thinkers, Professor at London Business School and director of The Management Lab.
 In this conversation, they talk about how we can bust bureaucracy for good, make our organizations more experimental, and reinvent what it means to be a leader.

 Find all the other episodes and the link to the right podcast platforms here: http://leadermorphosis.co